Mom trying to back car out drives forward and hits child, deputies say

-PLUM GROVE, Texas (KTRK) -- A 4-month-old child sustained severe head injuries when the toddler's mother hit the tot with her car in Liberty County on Friday evening.
+PLUM GROVE, Texas (KTRK) -- A 4-month-old child sustained severe head injuries when his or her mother hit the tot with her car in Liberty County on Friday evening.

 According to the county's sheriff's office, the incident happened around 7 p.m. along Road 3548 in the town of Plum Grove.